Jackbaude/anaSAT/README.md

 - Missing data is handled gracefully with appropriate warnings
 - The tool uses multiprocessing for efficient data processing
 - Detailed logging is available for debugging and monitoring
+- Ping data is processed in one-hour chunks for efficient memory usage
+- Handover visibility computation is more efficient than regular visibility computation